-Training is a crucial part of the process in getting missionaries to the field.
+Training is a crucial part of the process in getting mission workers to the field.
 Every organization has its own practices and procedures and One Challenge is not unique in this respect.
 In the last 13 years, OC discovered that successful pre-field training centered on two major concepts: knowing oneself and understanding and working well with others.

 Pre-field training has been a part of OC ethos since Dick Hillis founded the organization 60 years ago.
-OC had a 13-week program that covered a lot of what the organization thought the missionaries needed to know.
+OC had a 13-week program that covered a lot of what the organization thought the mission workers needed to know.
 But as OC grew globally, leadership discovered a lot of that information was country and field specific, so they decided to transfer that aspect of training to the fields.
 Now the program, currently called CORE, consists of three to four weeks, primarily focusing on inter-personal relationships and intra-understanding yourself principles.

 In 2000, OC leadership gave Steve Aldrich the opportunity to re-envision OC’s training program, which began what Steve calls a “holy quest,” and out of this journey came Lifeworkx, a large part of OC’s training, CORE.
 Since its formation, Lifeworkx has expanded beyond OC and has been used in business and ministry settings all over the world.

-Lifeworkx centers on two key aspects of the missionary or employee, how well they know themselves and how well they work with others.
+Lifeworkx centers on two key aspects of the mission worker or employee, how well they know themselves and how well they work with others.
 “Lifeworkx is a self-discovery based experience where you are the curriculum,” Steve says.
 The program focuses on the self and relationships, which aligns with OC’s ministry goals.
 “It gives a person in their toolbox, their emotional toolbox, the skills, the techniques, the nomenclature, the verbiage to navigate relationships and that’s what OC is all about,” Steve says.
 “OC is all about building relationships with (the local people and church).”

 Lifeworkx has four major areas of focus: my unique story, my unique design, my innate strengths, and my unique destiny.
 Critical to making Lifeworkx work are mentors or observers.
 “I think that every training venue needs to have either peer debriefing or, we use the term, mentor debriefing,” Steve says.
 “So (OC) uses seasoned veterans who have field experience come alongside and serve as mentors.”
 The purpose of mentors is to observe and take detailed notes in intrapersonal situations, and it also allows people share in small groups and have one-on-one attention.
-“It allows, in our case in CORE, a missionary to be able to debrief in a small group and then also receive one-on-one coaching,” Steve says.
+“It allows, in our case in CORE, a mission worker to be able to debrief in a small group and then also receive one-on-one coaching,” Steve says.
 “So the mentor at the end of the day can say, ‘Help me understand what I just saw happen between you and somebody else.’
 So, that kind of debriefing, self-analysis and self-awareness is a really great coaching skill.”

 The first step, my unique story, gives every participant the opportunity to share their story.
 The person is in total control of what and how much she shares.
 Many may say that sharing one’s life story with another is a very Western concept, but Steve says it’s a part of everyone.
 “I always come back to the fact that, don’t you already know somewhere deep within your psyche that you want to tell someone about who you are,” Steve says.
 “I don’t think I’ve travelled anywhere in the world in the last 43 years where when I’ve asked, ‘Tell me, what’s your story?’
 That the next response isn’t, ‘How much time do you got?’”